Major Dundee: Release

 The film's disastrous premier was on March 16, 1965, when its running length had been reduced from 136 to 123 minutes after an additional 13 minutes were cut despite the protests of Peckinpah and producer Jerry Bresler.
 These extra cuts ruined the movie's scope and created significant plot holes, though the plot holes are known to exist in the extended version.
-Critics universally panned the film but many of their criticisms were addressed in the 2005 restored version.
+Critics universally panned the film, but many of their criticisms were addressed in the 2005 restored version.

 Restored version

-In April 2005, the New York City based Film Forum premiered an "expanded" version featuring several restored scenes, along with a new musical score by Christopher Caliendo.
+In April 2005, the New York City-based Film Forum premiered an "expanded" version featuring several restored scenes, along with a new musical score by Christopher Caliendo.
 This expanded version was actually the 136-minute cut authorized by producer Jerry Bresler before he left Columbia Studios.
-Michael Schlesinger, who became head of Columbia's Repertory Division in 1994 asked Asset Management head Grover Crisp about putting the picture back together.
+Michael Schlesinger, who became head of Columbia's Repertory Division in 1994, asked asset Management head Grover Crisp about putting the picture back together.
 Although Crisp initially only found soundless picture trims, he agreed to a search.
 Finally, he located the missing soundtracks in 2004 and a restoration of the film according to Peckinpah's notes was begun.
-Despite all of the cuts being edited out of the released version at the last minute, it is highly unlikely that Peckinpah's director's cut will ever be fully restored.
-In 2005 the restored version of Major Dundee was shown on limited release in selected cities in North America and released on a Region 1 DVD.
+Because cuts were made to the released version at the last minute, Peckinpah's director's cut is highly unlikely to ever be fully restored.
+In 2005, the restored version of Major Dundee was shown on limited release in selected cities in North America and released on a Region 1 DVD.

 Restored scenes are listed below.
 These include both brief inserts and additions to existing scenes, as well as four major scenes restored to the film.